-Or other weapons of mass destruction.
+Other weapons of mass destruction.
 In other words, chemical and biological.
-Although they don't quite the attention of nuclear weapons, perhaps because they don't produce quite as big of a boom, they are classified as weapons of mass destruction for a reason.
-In fact biological weapons are actually deadlier that nuclear ones, pound for pound, if only they could be made reliable and safe ''for their user''. [[http://www.fas.org/irp/threat/an253stc.htm See stats here]] The title of the article comes from a quote from the Iranian speaker of parliament in TheEighties, perhaps best capturing in this phrase what they are, very destructive weapons, that are much cheaper and easier to produce than nuclear weapons.
+Although they're not quite as [[LamePun flashy]] as nuclear weapons, they are classified as weapons of mass destruction for a reason.
+In fact biological weapons are actually deadlier that nuclear ones, pound for pound, if only they could be made reliable and safe ''for their user''. [[http://www.fas.org/irp/threat/an253stc.htm See stats here]] The title of the article comes from a quote from the Iranian speaker of parliament in TheEighties, perhaps best capturing in this phrase what they are: very destructive weapons that are much cheaper and easier to produce than nuclear weapons.

 Tear gas and pepper spray, "less lethal" agents, are generally also classed as chemical weapons - but they are allowed for civilian and civil law enforcement possession and use - but forbidden in military usage outside of training, both because an attack with them could be mistaken for an attack with one of the lethal agents (symptoms ''begin'' similarly), and because they are, for the purposes of TheLawsAndCustomsOfWar, considered chemical weapons.

 !!Agents: There are two types of "less lethal" agents: Tear gas (with various subtypes) and pepper spray.
 There are four main types of lethal agents, Blister, Blood, Nerve and Choking